python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/050_Interpret_unknown_noisy_signal.md

 - Now somewhere in the reddish area right-click and select `Apply bandpass filter (filter bw=0.08)`.

-- Now you should see both signals in the window like this (don't worry if your filtered signal looks different).
+- Now you should see both signals in the window like this.

+- Don't worry if your filtered signal looks different.

 </div>
 <div class="column">